kazhuravlev/toolset/README.md

   your project.
 - **Reproducible Builds**: Ensure consistent results by locking tool versions in your project configuration.
 - **Automatic Updates**: Keep your tools up-to-date with a single command, avoiding manual version checks and upgrades.
+- **Multiple Runtimes**: Support for both Go builds and GitHub releases.
+Use the `gh` runtime to install pre-built binaries from GitHub releases (like golangci-lint) for significantly faster installation compared to building from source.

 ## Use Cases